Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 used as the soundtrack for "Dinos in Space" as cablecast on BNN-TV as part of "Crazy Dinosaurs."
 To watch "Dinos in Space" please click on a dinosaur to the right: |

-2. Billy Goats Gruff: 6 minutes; based on a Norwegian fairy tale collected by Peter Christen Asbjørrnsen and Jørgen Moe in their "Norske Folkeeventyr"
+2. Billy Goats Gruff: 6 minutes at the 2020s rethought tempo; 3 minutes and 14 seconds at the original tempo; based on a Norwegian fairy tale collected by Peter Christen Asbjørrnsen and Jørgen Moe (below, right) in their "Norske Folkeeventyr"

 |

 Book III.
-Vocal Ballets: (see Volume V: Voice & VIII: Music Theater)
+Vocal Ballets (see VII.
+Vocal & VIII Music Theater):

 IIIa.
 Vocal Ballets with Orchesta or Piano: